 Float Switch Replacement

 All manufacturers float switches will eventually fail.
-Float-switch failure depends a lot on how often the sump pump runs.
+Float switch failure depends a lot on how often the sump pump runs.
 If the pump runs more than once a day and continuously during heavy rainfalls you can expect the switch will last three to five years.
 If the sump pump rarely runs the switch will last much longer.
 Some homeowners report their switch has lasted ten years.

 Pictured is the Zoeller 2-pole switch with connecton wears out over time.